GoogleChrome/web.dev/src/site/content/en/push-notifications/push-notifications-overview/index.md

 The `keys` are used for encryption, which is explained next.

-#### Encrypt the push message
+#### Encrypt the push message {: #encrypt }

 The data that you send to a push service must be encrypted.
-This prevents the push service from being to view the data you're sending to the client.
+This prevents the push service from being able to view the data you're sending to the client.
 Remember that the browser vendor decides what push service to use, and that push service could theoretically be unsafe or insecure.
 Your server must use the `keys` provided in the `PushSubscription` to encrypt its web push protocol requests.

-#### Sign your web push protocol requests
+#### Sign your web push protocol requests {: #sign }

-The push service also needs to verify that any given server that is requesting to send push messages to a client is the same one that subscribed the client to push notifications in the first place.
+The push service also needs to verify that any given entity that is requesting to send push messages to a client is the same one that subscribed the client to push notifications in the first place.
 The authentication process roughly works like this: